Jimmy-Lee/iOSUIForDesigner/README.md

 - Safe Area Guide
 - Layout Margins Guide
+	- Use this margin to automatically align navigation item and cell separator.
 	- See [Layout Margins Guide Example.md](Examples/Layout%20Margins%20Guide%20Example.md)
 - Readable Content Guide
+	- Readable content should be constrained in a particular width.
 	- See [Readable Content Guide Example.md](Examples/Reabable%20Content%20Guide%20Example.md)

 ## Resource Variants

-You can specify multiple versions for one resource under difference situation, these features requires min iOS 11+.
+You can specify multiple versions for one resource under difference situation, these features requires **min** iOS 11+.

 - Device: resource is different when app is running in different devices.
 - Appearance: resource is different under light/dark mode.